 Prior to 1930, books such as the Stickney Readers (Stickney, 1885/1985) consisted of selections that contained both high-frequency words and numerous phonetically regular words (e.g., sun, sat, bee).
 In 1925, Gray articulated a different perspective that would become the foundation for texts over a 60-year period.
-Appearing first in the Elson Readers (Elson & Gray, 1930), this text is often remembered for its characters (Dick and Jane and their family members, friends, and pets).
+Appearing first in the Elston Readers (Elson & Gray, 1930), this text is often remembered for its characters (Dick and Jane and their family members, friends, and pets).
 Gray's interest, however, lay in applying Thorndike's (1903) laws of learning-readiness, exercise, identical elements, and reinforcement.
 By repeating a core group of high-frequency words, Gray believed that the laws of learning were applied in a form that ensured successful reading acquisition.
-Since Thorndike's laws of learning provided no guidance regarding what needed to be repeated in learning to read, Gray turned to Thorndike's (1921) analysis of word frequencies, which showed that approximately 300 words accounted for almost 50% of all words in written English.
+Since Thorndike's laws of learning said nothing about what needed to be repeated in learning to read, Gray turned to Thorndike's (1921) analysis of word frequencies, which showed that approximately 300 words accounted for almost 50% of all words in written English.
 In Gray's model, these words became the unit of repetition and pacing.
-Because many of these frequently used words have variant letter-sound patterns (e.g., the, of, one, some), Gray's instruction encouraged beginning readers to use a "look-say," or memorization strategy, rather than sounding out words.
+Because many of these frequently used words have variant letter-sound patterns (e.g., the, of, one, some), Gray's instruction encouraged beginning readers to use a "look-say," or memorization strategy rather than sounding out words.

-As the word-features data in Table 4 show, 50% of the words in the 1962 copyright's entry-level first-grade texts fell into the group of 300 most frequent words.
-The first unit of that copyright did have words with common vowel patterns, reflecting the names of characters (e.g., Dick, Spot, Jane) or high-frequency words (e.g., can, did, had), but these were not words chosen to represent particular letter-sound patterns.
+As the word-features data in Table 4 show, 50% of the words in the 1962 copyright's entry-level, first-grade texts fell into the 300 most-frequent group.
+The first unit of that copyright did have a substantial number of words with common vowel patterns, reflecting the names of characters (e.g., Dick, Spot, Jane) or high-frequency words (e.g., can, did, had), but these were not words chosen to represent particular letter-sound patterns.
 New words were introduced at the rate of 10 new words for every 100 words of text, which means that most words were repeated at least 10 times.
-No word appeared a single time in the first-grade entry text, but the exit-level text had a small percentage (7%) of single-appearing words.
+No word appeared a single time in the first-grade entry text, but the exit-level text had a small percentage (7) of single-appearing words.

-From 1930, when this model was first used in beginning reading programs (Elson & Gray, 1930; Gates & Huber, 1930) to 1990, when no mainstream reading programs used the model, the look-say approach was criticized (e.g., Flesch, 1955).
-The look-say method, critics argued, failed to make beginning readers adept at attending to the many regular phoneme-grapheme relationships that characterize an alphabetic language such as English.
-Criticisms of the look-say method escalated with the increased scrutiny of America's educational system following the Soviet Union's successful Sputnik launch in 1957 (e.g., Bloomfield & Barnhart, 1961).
-But it was Chall (1967, 1983a) who made the issue prominent with the publication of Learning to Read: The Great Debate.
-Based on a review of research of reading-acquisition studies and an analysis of textbook features, Chall concluded that the look-say approach failed to provide beginning readers with the level of experiences with the codes that are required for a propitious start in reading.
-Stringent adherence to this approach had produced texts, Chall argued, that moved too slowly and tediously.
-She argued for texts that offered a more strenuous pace as well as an enlarged vocabulary with more phonetically regular words.
+From 1930 when this model was first used in beginning reading programs (Elson & Gray, 1930; Gates & Huber, 1930) to 1990, when no mainstream reading programs used the model, the look-say approach was criticized (e.g., Flesch, 1955).
+These criticisms escalated with the increased scrutiny of America's educational system following the Soviet Union's successful Sputnik launch in 1957 (e.g., Bloomfield & Barnhart, 1961).
+But it was Chall (1967/1983) who made the issue prominent with the publication of Learning to Read: The Great Debate.
+Based on a summary of reading-acquisition studies and an analysis of textbook features, Chall concluded that the look-say approach failed to give beginning readers the code, or phonics emphasis needed for a propitious start in reading.
+Stringent adherence to this approach had produced texts, Chall argued, that moved far too slowly and tediously.
+She argued for texts that offered a more strenuous pace and an enlarged vocabulary with more phonetically regular words.